Reed Diffusers 101

 It’s completely normal for your nose to get used to a fragrance after a while.
 If you feel like the scent has disappeared, try:

-If you’ve had your diffuser for several months, it may simply be reaching the end of its life — in which case it’s time for a replacement or a new blend.
+If you’ve had your diffuser for more than six weeks, it may simply be reaching the end of its life, in which case it’s time for a replacement or a new blend.

 Which scent should I choose?

-Come with me for a quick tour of the five oil blends I make in my studio.
+Come with me for a quick tour of the seven oil blends I make in my studio.

 They can be divided into: two citrus options, two floral options, one great all rounder and two seasonally spiced blends.